COCONUT MILK and HAIR

-Coconuts a.k.a Cocos Nucifera belongs to the palm family. explorers from spain permanently named it cocos because is means a “grinning face” because the three holes on the coconut resemble angry eyes and a mouth that looked exactly like the face of a monkey.
+Coconuts a.k.a Cocos Nucifera belongs to the palm family. explorers from Spain permanently named it cocos because it means a “grinning face” because the three holes on the coconut resemble angry eyes and a mouth that looked exactly like the face of a monkey.

-Coconut milk is one of the world’s most healthiest food.
+Coconut milk is one of the world’s healthiest food.
 It is known to boost the body’s immunity levels.
-When a coconut becomes fully mature/ripe, the water inside it, is replaced with coconut flesh.
+When a coconut becomes fully mature/ripe, the water inside it is replaced with coconut flesh.

-That is why mature coconuts are used to make coconut milk because it more productive.
+That is why mature coconuts are used to make coconut milk because of it more productive.

-Coconut milk contains a medium chained healthy fatty acid that is refered to as lauric acid which is easily absorbed by the body to produce energy.
+Coconut milk contains a medium chained healthy fatty acid that is referred to as lauric acid which is easily absorbed by the body to produce energy.

 - vitamin C